-That move was even worse.
-The team wasn't good and the crowds were even worse.
+That move was even worse than anything that went on in Saginaw.
+The team wasn't good and the crowds were even worse, playing in a tiny building.
 They won five of their final 55 games and went on hiatus after that.
-There was talk of building a big time rink in Massilion and the team rebranded twice more trying to get a team going.
-The two re-brands were the the Canton Ice Patrol and the Arctic Xpress.
-Neither team ever took the ice and are a unique and short piece of Ohio hockey history.
+There was talk of building a big-time rink in Massilion and the team rebranded twice more trying to garner interest.
+The two re-brands were the Canton Ice Patrol and the Arctic Xpress.
+Neither team ever took the ice, no arena was built, and both teams are a short and unique piece of Ohio hockey history.